-PART 1 - EMPLOYEE INFORMATION (TO BE COM MPLETED BY EMPLOYEE)

-Employee Number (if applicable):

-Name: Date of Birth:

-Address:

-Telephone: Home ( )

-Postal Code: Work (

-Supervisor name:

--

-Employee's Declaration and Consent for the Release of Med ical Information

-I, the undersigned, acknowledge that I occupy a Safety Critical F osition.

-I declare that the information that I have provided or will be provi understand that if I knowingly have provided false information I n including dismissal.

-I consent for the examining neurologist to release to the Office or concerning my neurological status, past or current.
-I also consend discuss any details of this assessment.
-I understand that this infor work determination.
-This consent is valid for six months from the t for representatives from the Off prmation will be reviewed for the fice of the Chief Medical Officer to

-Witness Signatu e of Candidate/Employee Date

-PART 2 - PHYSICIAN STATEMENT, INFORMATIC

-This individual is suffering from epilepsy or from another seizure

-fitness to work and constitutes a third party service.
-In completin a this report, please be thorough and write legibly.
-If you have any

-questions regarding any component of this form, call the toll free number listed below for assistan ice.
+PART 1 - EMPLOYEE INFORMATION (TO BE COMPLETE CD BY EMPLOYEE) Employee Number (if applicable): Name: Date of Birth: Address: Telephone: Home () Postal Code: Work () Supervisor name: - Employee's Declaration and Consent for the Release of Med ical Information I, the undersigned, acknowledge that I occupy a Safety Critical F osition USITION.
+I declare that the information that I have provided or will be providing to the examining neurologist is truthful and complete.
+I understand that if I knowingly have provided false information I might be subject to action by the railway company up to and including dismissal.
+I consent for the examining neurologist to release to the Office of the Chief Medical Officer of the railway company any information concerning my neurological status, past or current.
+I also consent for representatives from the Office of the Chief Medical Officer to discuss any details of this assessment.
+I understand that this information will be reviewed for the purpose of making a fitness to work determination.
+This consent is valid for six months from the date of signature.
+Witness Signatu re of Candidate/Employee Date PART 2 - PHYSICIAN STATEMENT, INFORMATIO This individual is suffering from epilepsy or from another seizure disorder.
+This report will be used to make a an assessment of his fitness to work and constitutes a third party service.
+In completing ig this report, please be thorough and write legibly.
+If you have any questions regarding any component of this form, call the toll free number listed below for assistance. -

-Applicant's/Employee's Name I certify that the information which I have documented in this report is, to Date of examination on which this report is based Physician's Name (Print): Address: City/Province: Postal Code: the best of my knowledge, correct.
-Physician's Signature [] Family Physician/General Practitioner [] Certified Specialist in Telephone: () Fax : () The contents of this report are the property of the Railway Compan Reports may be sent by regular mail or courier to: FOR ASSISTANCE REGARDING ANY COMPONENT OF THIS REPORT, CALL TOLL FREE 1-xxx-xxx-xxxx у.
+Applicant's/Employee's Name I certify that the information which I have documented to the best of my knowledge, correct.
+Date of examination on which this report is based Physician's Name (Print): Physician's Signature [] Family Physician/General Practitioner [] Certified Specialist in Address: Telephone:() Fax : () City/Province: Postal Code: Fax: () The contents of this report are the property of the Railway Compan Reports may be sent by regular mail or courier to: ıy.
+FOR ASSISTANCE REGARDING ANY COMPONENT OF THIS REPORT, CALL TOLL FREE 1-xxx-xxx-xxxx

-Railway Association of Canada Section: 4 Version: 2.0
+Railway Association Section: 4 Version: 2.2

-Title: RAILWAY MEDICAL GUIDELINES
+of Canada Title: RAILWAY MEDICAL GUIDELINES

 Subsection 4.4 - Epileptic Seizures